 Nepal is a beautiful country with beautiful people.

 The people of Nepal are close to our hearts.
-We have been there for many years now and have grown to love the people.
-The Badi are part of a group (or class) of people referred to as the untouchables.
-It has been a part of Nepali culture for these people to be used for labour with many young girls taken against their will for a life of slavery.
+We have been there for many years now and have a deep appreciation and love for the people and their culture.
+The nations beauty however hides some very serious problems that bring significant challenges to those living below the poverty line.
+The Badi are part of a group (or class) of people referred to as 'untouchable' these people are extremely impoverished.
+It has been a part of Nepali culture for these people to be used for labour with many youngsters taken against their will into a life of slavery.

-We have been involved with work in Myanmar for a few years now, and God has opened doors in regard to the rescue of abused girls and young ladies and help for widows.
+We have been involved with work in Myanmar since 2014, and God has opened doors in regard to the rescue of abused girls and young ladies and help for widows.
 This has created opportunities for employment and self sustainability.

 One of our main focuses is education and the Promise International School has had a solid start.